soton-pls/expo-esolang/language.md

 ## Goal

-A DSL designed in a similar manor to brainfuck, where the goal is for the user to solve the towers of hanoi problem.
+A Toy Language designed in a similar manor to brainfuck, where the goal is for the user to solve the towers of hanoi problem.

 Basic Features:
 - **Three Towers** of `n` **Blocks**